carlosSepher/ninja-payments-api/README.md

 - Go to https://developer.paypal.com/, create a Developer account and a Sandbox app.
 - Get your Sandbox `Client ID` and `Secret` and set `PAYPAL_CLIENT_ID` and `PAYPAL_CLIENT_SECRET`.
 - Keep `PAYPAL_BASE_URL` as `https://api-m.sandbox.paypal.com` for sandbox testing.
+- Set `PAYPAL_WEBHOOK_ID` with your webhook id to enable signature verification.
 - In requests, use `provider: "paypal"`.
 The API will return an approval URL; the frontend redirects there, and PayPal returns to your API `return_url` (commit) or to `cancel_url` (we recommend `.../api/payments/tbk/return?paypal_cancel=1`).

 ## Repository Scope

-This repository contains only the backend Payment API logic: creating transactions, communicating with PSPs (Webpay/Stripe/PayPal), handling the return/commit, status queries, refresh, and refunds.
+This repository contains only the backend Payment API logic: creating transactions, communicating with PSPs (Webpay/Stripe/PayPal), handling the return/commit, webhooks, and refunds.
 Any demo frontend or reconciliation workers should live in separate repositories.

 Notes:
 - The API is CORS-enabled for development.
-- Frontends should implement their own redirect handling and (optionally) polling or webhooks according to each provider.
+- Frontends should implement their own redirect handling and use provider webhooks (Stripe/PayPal) or the Webpay return commit.
-- Reconciliation jobs can consume `GET /api/payments/pending`, `POST /api/payments/status`, and `POST /api/payments/refresh` from an external worker service.
+- Reconciliation jobs should rely on PSP reports/APIs and webhook events; this API does not expose polling endpoints for status.

 ## Troubleshooting

 - Stripe: la página de éxito queda “Cargando…”
   - Asegúrate de que `success_url` incluya `?session_id={CHECKOUT_SESSION_ID}`.
-  - Tu front puede consultar `GET /api/payments/tbk/return?token=<session_id>&format=json` o `POST /api/payments/status` para confirmar estado.
+  - Tu front puede consultar `GET /api/payments/tbk/return?token=<session_id>&format=json` para confirmar estado (opcional) y, sobre todo, configurar el webhook.
   - Prueba rápido: `curl "http://localhost:8000/api/payments/tbk/return?token=cs_test_...&format=json"`.
   - Verifica el listener del webhook y `STRIPE_WEBHOOK_SECRET`; los logs deben mostrar “stripe webhook received” y “commit completed … AUTHORIZED/FAILED”.